 Dr Andrew Jackson, Head of Research, Bishop Grosseteste University.

-4 June – 2 July 2018 will see the exhibition ‘Vote100: A Lincolnshire View of Women’s Suffrage’, at Lincoln Central Library on Freeschool Lane, Lincoln, LN2 1EZ.
-The exhibition has been designed by History and English staff and students at BGU: Dr Andrew Jackson, Dr Claudia Capancioni, Elaine Johnson, Sian Hope-Johnson and Jasmine Mills.
-It features Lincolnshire’s contribution, set in the context on the progress towards achieving the vote in 1918, and the equalising of the franchise in 1928.
+2018, June 4 – July 2.
+The exhibition ‘Vote100: A Lincolnshire View of Women’s Suffrage’, at Lincoln Central Library on Freeschool Lane, Lincoln, LN2 1EZ.
+The exhibition was designed by History and English staff and students at BGU, Dr Andrew Jackson, Dr Claudia Capancioni, Elaine Johnson, Sian Hope-Johnson and Jasmine Mills; together with staff of Lincoln Central Library.
+The exhibition features Lincolnshire’s contribution, set in the context on the progress towards achieving the vote in 1918, and the equalising of the franchise in 1928.

-9 February 2018 – Women into politics event at BGU Students’ Union (BGSU).
-The evening will include a debate on ‘who should sit on the iron throne’.
-Join a house, declare for your female leader, and argue her case with other Game of Thrones fans.
-Guest speakers include Lincoln MP Karen Lee, former BGSU President Becca Smith and BGSU Manager Abigail Rogers.
+2018, February 9.
+Women into politics event at BGU Students’ Union (BGSU).
+The evening included a debate on ‘who should sit on the iron throne’.
+Guest speakers included Lincoln MP Karen Lee, former BGSU President Becca Smith and BGSU Manager Abigail Rogers.

-November 27 2017 will find BGU hosting the Lincolnshire heat of the Historical Association Great Debate 2017 on the topic of: ‘Was the 1918 extension of the franchise the most significant moment in British democratic history?’
+2017, November 27.
+BGU hosted the Lincolnshire heat of the Historical Association Great Debate 2017 on the topic of: ‘Was the 1918 extension of the franchise the most significant moment in British democratic history?’
 The heat, organised by the City of Lincoln Historical Association is open to Lincolnshire schools and sixth form colleges.
 Further information is available from Dr Claire Hubbard-Hall at BGU.

-November 18 and 23 2017 were part of BGU’s engagement with the national Being Human Festival on this year’s theme of ‘Lost and Found’.
+2017, November 18 and 23.
+Part of BGU’s engagement with the national Being Human Festival on this year’s theme of ‘Lost and Found’.
 An event for two Lincoln-based schools on November 23 was organised in collaboration with the charities Slam Jam and First Story.
 The event on Saturday November 23 was open to the public and celebrated ‘Becoming teachers: women’s college life from 1862 to 1918’.
 This occasion considered the life and opportunities for young women in this period in history.
 Further information is available from Dr Claudia Capancioni at BGU.

-November 6 2017 saw the first event relating to Vote 100, a lecture for the City of Lincoln Historical Association lecture.
+2017, November 6.
+The first event relating to Vote 100, a lecture for the City of Lincoln Historical Association lecture.
 Dr Andrew Jackson, Head of School of Humanities at BGU, presented ‘Life on the First World War Home Front: Distressing or a Blessing?’
 Andrew was accompanied by Maureen Sutton, folklore historian and dialect poet.
 Maureen read some extracts of the work of the Lincolnshire home-front poet, Bernard Samuel Gilbert, whose writings considered the lives, experiences and opportunities for working women 100 years ago.
 Further information is available from Andrew or Dr Claire Hubbard-Hall at BGU.

 Dr Andrew Jackson: Celebrating votes for women one hundred years on, The Lincolnite.